Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 St. George’s Caye Resort: Check rates and availability

-Yes, there’s a resort in Antigua with over-the-water dwellings – and they’re quite lavish.
+Yes, there’s one resort in Antigua with over-the-water dwellings – and they’re quite lavish.

 16) Royalton Antigua Resort & Spa

-The Chairman Overwater Bungalows at the Royalton Antigua Resort & Spa are the only overwater bungalows in Antigua.
-And they are more like floating homes with thatched roofs than bungalows.
+The Chairman Overwater Bungalows at the all-inclusive Royalton Antigua Resort & Spa are more like floating homes with thatched roofs than bungalows.

-The bathrooms have marble countertops and a walk-in glass shower large enough for a family of four.
+Inside, the bathrooms wow with marble countertops and a walk-in glass shower large enough for a family of four.
+(Not that these overwater water bungalows are a place for kids.
+While the resort is family-friendly, the overwater bungalows are strictly for adults.)

 The world is your silky oyster here.
 Definitely bask in its luxury!